 Students with a variety of interests may want to explore computer science, as it affects and interacts with virtually every discipline.
 Many advances in the natural and social sciences, engineering, and the humanities would not have been possible without the exponential growth in computing power and the corresponding design of advanced algorithms by computer scientists.
 Students who become majors or minors, or take just a few courses, will extend their potential by knowing more about how to effectively use computers and computation.

 Students in computer science courses learn primarily through programming projects that provide them with experience in design, the application of computational thinking, and problem solving.
 Computational thinking is the ability to deconstruct a problem or process and describe it at the level of computable operations.
 Computational thinking integrates abstraction, hierarchical design, information management, and an understanding of complexity.
-The projects students undertake increase in scope and complexity both within a single course and as they progress through the major.
+The projects students undertake increase in scope and complexity both within a single course and as students progress through the major.

 Chair, Professor Bruce Maxwell

 Professors Dale Skrien and Bruce Maxwell; Assistant Professor Stephanie Taylor; Instructor Ying Li

 Requirements for the Major in Computer Science